JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/inlay_hints.md

 Code vision hints can be displayed over the element, or on the right, at the end of line.
 It is configurable by users in <ui-path>Settings | Editor | Inlay Hints | Code vision</ui-path> by choosing a value in <control>Default position for metrics</control> combo box, or by selecting <control>Position</control> in specific provider entries.

-There are two extension points for implementing a code vision provider:
+There are three extension points for implementing a code vision provider:
 - [`DaemonBoundCodeVisionProvider`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/hints/codeVision/DaemonBoundCodeVisionProvider.kt) registered in `com.intellij.codeInsight.daemonBoundCodeVisionProvider` EP
 - [`CodeVisionProvider`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/codeVision/CodeVisionProvider.kt) registered in `com.intellij.codeInsight.codeVisionProvider` EP
 - [`CodeVisionGroupSettingProvider`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/codeVision/settings/CodeVisionGroupSettingProvider.kt) registered in `com.intellij.config.codeVisionGroupSettingProvider` EP